Tom Brady ejected from Tampa park closed because of pandemic

 “He’s been sighted,” Castor said.

-The City of Tampa tweeted from its page Monday, ”Sorry (at)TomBrady!
-Our (at)tampaparksrec team can’t wait to welcome you and our entire community back with even bigger smiles – until then, stay safe and stay home as much as you can to help flatten the curve.”
+The City of Tampa tweeted from its page Monday, “Sorry @TomBrady!
+Our @tampaparksrec team can’t wait to welcome you and our entire community back with even bigger smiles — until then, stay safe and stay home as much as you can to help flatten the curve.”

 Brady recently moved his family into a furnished mansion he’s renting from former New York Yankees star Derek Jeter in Tampa.